dmbarbour/awelon/AboutABC.md

 * track potential ranges for numbers, e.g. protect against divide-by-zero

 Attributes can express and enforce some very useful properties.
 Note: moving values (between locations) and sealing values are both capability based.
 ABC type systems assume a conventional class of capabilities that enable these features.

-*NOTE:* ABC doesn't assume any particular type inference algorithm.
-AO environments are free to try multiple algorithms or strategies to analyze code.
-ABC does assume some features for a good analysis:

-* partial evaluation of static structure, as much as feasible
-* relatively precise analysis similar to dependent types
-* recognize common data structures - text, tables, trees, zippers
-* recognize common iterative algorithms - folds, traversals, searches

-There is no syntax in ABC for declaring types, but it is possible to assert conditions on the code.
-In essense, ABC is designed to support static type safety without ever defining 'type'.

-Pattern recognition features aren't essential, but could result in much greater efficiency for analyzing real bodies of code, and lead to more effective error messages and optimizations for runtime behaviors.
-For example, we might recognize operations over lists subject to loop fusion, or that a particular association list is never used in an order-dependent manner.

 ### Effects